 Bad English is everywhere, just waiting to leap out and chafe your sensibilities.
 And the heartbreaking thing is that just a little thought and effort would have made the difference between total calamity and total clarity.

-In this first Plain English Patrol post, he looks at three signs.
+first Plain English Patrol post, he looks at three signs.
 Here's an example:

 It’s the small print about a competition that’s promoted on the bottle.